aortez/ubuntu-setup/README.md

 # we _need_ this stuff

-sudo apt-get install vim git gitk gnome-session-flashback multitail
+sudo apt-get install vim git gitk gnome-session-flashback multitail meld

 # install mate-terminal (to restore the lost 'change title' functionality)
 # and make it the default